dlebansais/SimpleDatabase/README.md

 1. You create and fill a context object, for example `MultiQueryContext` (see the [Selecting data](#selecting-data) section for a specific example).
 2. You call the corresponding `Database.Run` method.
 There is one method per context type, all called `Run`.
 3. Alternatively, you call `Database.RunAsync` for asynchronous execution.
 4. When execution is completed, `Run` returns one of the `xxResult` objects, matching the context used.
-For instance, in the `MultiQueryContext`, it will return a `IMultiQueryResult` object.
+For instance, in the `MultiQueryContext` case, it will return a `IMultiQueryResult` object.
 5. You can inspect the `Success` property of this object, and for query operations the `RowList` property.

 When a value is associated to a column, either because you insert it or because it's reported in the row list, the class used is `IColumnValuePair` with the specific type of the column.
 For example, `IColumnValuePair<Guid>` if the column contains guids.